-The Three Types of Essential Fatty Acid
+The Three Types of Omega-3 Fatty Acids

-Before we dive into the growing case for plant-based Omega-3s, it’s worth noting that there are three major forms of EFA: docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), and alpha-linoleic acid (ALA).
+Before we dive into the growing case for plant-based Omega-3s, it’s worth noting that there are three major forms of omega-3 fatty acids: docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), and alpha-linoleic acid (ALA).
 The first two, EPA and DHA, are longer-chain EFA often found preformed in animal sources, which our bodies can metabolize in greater quantities and with greater ease.
 The third type, ALA, is most often found in plant sources.
-While both EPA and DHA can be metabolized from ALA, the body can only process so much ALA at a time (then deriving only a limited amount of the more bioavailable EPH and DHA).
+While both EPA and DHA can be metabolized from ALA, the body can only process so much ALA at a time (then deriving only a limited amount of the more bio-available EPH and DHA).

-Two Popular Plant Sources of Essential Fatty Acids
+Two Popular Sources of Plant-Based Omega-3s

-Long recognized in the health and wellness community as being capable of offering a variety of health benefits, flaxseed continues to be one of the most popular non-animal sources of Omga-3s.
+Long recognized in the health and wellness community as being capable of offering a variety of health benefits, flaxseed continues to be one of the most popular non-animal sources of Omega-3s.
 Flaxseed oil, in particular, has been acknowledged for its ability to provide consumers with a concentrated dose of Omega-3s in the form of ALA.
 While numerous studies have pointed to the cardiovascular benefits that may come from flaxseed-derived omegas, there's currently little to no research supporting claims that those same flaxseed-derived omegas support brain health.

 Consumer demand for flaxseed oil, flour, and seed butter products continue to rise.
 Flaxseed’s reputation and fan base make it a great option to consider when looking for an Omega-3 source for your dietary supplement product formulations.